 The topic presented should include component (1) and one of the following two components:

 1) an innovative or fundamental research component

 2) a component on training and learning related to the previous component (pedagogical kit, creation of a course, a practical course, a game or a MOOC …)

 3) a component on citizen engagement and scientific mediation (declination of a problematic as an open challenge, scientific discovery game, kit to collect and analyze data …)

-These sources may be of interest to eager students who are researching funding sources for 2017-2018 academic year.
+These sources may be of interest to eager students who are researching funding sources.

 Deadline : Monday, January 8th 2018, 5PM (Paris time)

 Smart ways to use water in Paris and the impact of climate change